• Home

 Grandma’s Textured Lap Blanket Pattern

 Last weekend was my Grandma’s 90th Birthday and we had a small family gathering in the Retirement Home where she lives.
-I crocheted her a lap blanket using the trinity stitch, that she can use when she is sitting in her chair watching television, or when she is coloring.
+I crocheted her this Textured Lap Blanket using the trinity stitch.
+I wanted her to be able to use her cozy blanket when she is sitting in her chair watching television, or when she is coloring (she loves to color and she’s quite good at it too!).

 This blanket is crocheted using the Trinity Stitch and the finished fabric does not have any large spaces or holes.
 Grandma’s Textured Lap Blanket is warm, soft and sized to fit a lap comfortably.
 The finished blanket used 2 balls of Caron Big Cakes and a 5 mm (H) hook.
 The finished size is approximately 29 inches by 39 inches.
 This is the perfect blanket size for her and I think it will be the right size for those who are wheelchair users too.